 Outside of work Rebecca enjoys running, yoga, visiting family and friends, and spending time with her energetic Border Collie.

 Jaylee is an energetic, highly motivated therapist who enjoys getting to know the families and implementing practical, evidence-based strategies.
 She works in partnership with families to meet therapeutic goals.

 Jaylee has a passion for working in Early Childhood Intervention with a plan to specialise in neonatal interventions in the future.
 She has experience with sensory processing, play development, socialisation, and eating difficulties and is always up for a challenge!

 In her spare time Jaylee enjoys spending time at the beach with her rescue dog Bundi, catching up with friends and travelling!

 Laura has always had a passion for working with children to help them achieve their goals.
-From this passion she started studying Occupational Therapy at Deakin University in Geelong and is in her final year.
+Following this passion she studied Occupational Therapy at Deakin University in Geelong.

-At the end of her degree she hopes to pursue a career in paediatrics where she can continue to provide therapy to children.
-She has extensive experience working with children with disabilities through her work as a disability support worker, University placements and private respite work over the past three years.
+Laura has extensive experience working with children with disabilities through her work as a disability support worker, Therapy Assistant and private respite work over the past three years.

 This previous experience and her studies have enabled her to expand her skills as a

 developing therapist, she prides herself on being able to build rapport and providing therapy to the highest standard.

 Victoria is passionate about making a difference in the lives of young children and their families.
 Victoria has a warm, empathetic and pragmatic approach to therapy and enjoys the collaborative process of the therapy journey, firmly believing in the power and impact of Early Intervention in the younger years.